ramon-dejesus/sn-games/README.md

 ## 🎨 Customization Notes

+- No branding?
+No problem.
+The widget will fallback to neutral colors for minimal styling impacts.
-- All options are non-destructive.
+- All widget options are non-destructive.
 You can override them without editing code.
-- Visual elements (reset button, turn indicator) adapt to theme colors.

 ## 📜 Contributors